 The city can also be used as a base to explore the D-Day sights.
 The closest is the church in Sainte Mere Eglise, which commemorates in stained glass the American paratroopers who landed in that town during World War II.
 Private John Steele who got caught on the church's steeple (and survived!) is memorialized with a fake paratrooper dangling from the top of the church.

 Tours to the D-Day beaches and the American Cemetery are easily set up from Bayeux.
 Once the scenes of massive destruction and heartache, today the beauty and the serenity of these places will overwhelm your senses.
 Anyone who is interested in WWII history and how the West overcame tyranny has Normandy on his or her “bucket list.”

-Using your France Rail Pass, Bayeux is easily reached in just over 2 hours from Paris.
+Using your Eurail France Pass, Bayeux is easily reached in just over 2 hours from Paris.
 And if you're interested in visiting Normandy's other well know battle city, it takes just twenty minutes by train from Bayeux to reach Caen and its award winning Memorial Museum.

 You can easily make Bayeux a day trip.
 But this area, and those who fought for freedom, deserve so much more.

 To learn more about preparing your trip to France, visit Atout France by clicking here if you’re a US resident or here if you’re a Canadian resident